-- 9. According to the preamble of the U.S. Constitution, one of the purposes of government is to - a. promote justice and secure the "blessings of liberty" - b. maintain peace at home - c. guarantee an equal distribution of wealth for all citizens - d. guarantee happiness a.
+- 8. According to the Preamble of the U.S. Constitution, which of the following is one of the purposes of government? - a. to promote justice and secure the "blessings of liberty" - b. to maintain peace at home - c. to guarantee an equal distribution of wealth for all citizens - d. to guarantee happiness a.
 New England merchants c. royalists loyal to Britain b. slaves d. southern planters